pusher-community/real-time-laravel/getting-started/laravel-app.md

 ## Create a Laravel app

-Navigate to a directory in which you want your Laravel application to be created.
+<i class="fa fa-rocket fa-2"></i> Navigate to a directory in which you want your Laravel application to be created.
 We're going to create an application called `real-time-app`.

 If you have the `laravel` executable on your PATH you can use: